JimDesu/basis-lang/spec.md

 - **Buffer-backed types** (records, plain domains, unions, buffer primitives `[N]` / `[]`, typed buffers `[N]T` / `[]T`).
 The bytes of `x` are copied to the LHS slot's storage.
 The LHS and RHS types must be compatible: identical, or one a parent of the other in the buffer-backed subsumption hierarchy (&sect;5.5).
 Sibling domains do not implicitly convert peer-to-peer; the user resolves cross-sibling moves by invoking a conversion constructor or by routing through a shared ancestor.
 - **Pointers `^T`.** The pointer value is copied; both pointers reference the same target.
 The pointed-to storage is unaffected.
-- **Command-typed values.** The command-value is copied &mdash; including hidden capture fields for lambda values and slot references for fexpr values.
-Capture-ceiling and fexpr-relevance taint (&sect;6.14) apply to the copy as they do to the source.
+- **Command-typed values.** The command-value is copied &mdash; including hidden capture fields for lambda values.
+The capture ceiling applies to the copy as it does to the source.

 The form is **rejected at the typechecker** for two non-buffer types: